VeVarunSharma/VeVarunSharma.github.io/README.md

 ### How to know when I'm (really) grumpy

 I'm pretty good at masking it to be honest.
-But I'm generally a calm, collected person so please feel you have the psycholigical safety to ask if there's doubt about my grumpiness.
+But I'm generally a calm, collected person so please feel you have the psychological safety to ask if there's doubt about my grumpiness.

 ### What have my past managers done that I like